Choens/choens.github.io/_posts/2015-03-12-Time-To-Ride.md

 author: Andy Choens
 layout: post
 category: Adventures
-excerpt:Found an old video of some friends riding at SMBA and it got me to thinking about the upcoming season of MTB hillarity.
+excerpt: Found an old video of some friends riding at SMBA and it got me to thinking about the upcoming season of MTB hillarity.

 ---